 |Linux/Solaris||Software download||Additional Configuration|

-There are some general considerations on archive and retrieve that apply to all TSM client users, irrespective of the client platform they are running.
-Please therefore read the next section before reading the platform specific pages on how to use the TSM archive/retrieve software.
+There are some general considerations on archive and retrieve that apply to all client users, irrespective of the client platform they are running.
+Please therefore read the next section before reading the platform specific pages on how to use the HFS archive/retrieve software.

 Some areas to consider before archiving your project data are: